quinnpertuit/creative-soldier-challenge/README.md

 ## Getting Started

-To run on Mac start a server in your CLI with the following code:
+To run on Mac start a server in the project directory in your CLI with the following code:

 ```
 php -S localhost:4000